 Equipment Needed

-You will need a standard stock pot, a knife, cutting board and ladle.
+You will need a standard stock pot, a knife, a cutting board, and a ladle.
 Beyond basic kitchen items, you will also need a spiralizer to make the zucchini noodles.

 Another option would be to buy pre-cut zucchini noodles.
-I would advise against using frozen "zoodles" as they probably won't hold up well in the soup, but honestly I don't have a ton of experience using frozen veggie noodles so use your best judgement.
+I would advise against using frozen "zoodles" as they probably won't hold up well in the soup, but honestly, I don't have a ton of experience using frozen veggie noodles so use your best judgment.

 Storing This Recipe